 Almost all lenders have complaints procedures.
 Your first port of call should be one of the lender’s branches or the Customer Services Team at head office.
 We understand that complaints to a lender are resolved effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

-I am selling my flat.
-I had a double glazing fitted in January 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s lender, Lloyds are being problematic.
-The Padstow solicitor who is on the Lloyds conveyancing panel is recommending indemnity insurance as a solution but Lloyds are requiring a building regulation certificate.
-Why do Lloyds have a conveyancing panel if they don't accept advice from them?
+I am selling my apartment.
+I had a double glazing fitted in August 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Bank of Ireland are being a right pain.
+The Padstow solicitor who is on the Bank of Ireland conveyancing panel is saying indemnity insurance will be fine but Bank of Ireland are insisting on a building regulation certificate.
+Why do Bank of Ireland have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Lloyds have referred the matter to their valuer.
-The reason why Lloyds may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Bank of Ireland have referred the matter to their valuer.
+The reason why Bank of Ireland may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-I am buying a new build flat in Padstow.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Padstow.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build legal work.

-Set out below is a sample of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Padstow
+Set out below is a sample of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Padstow